 - DONE!
 On 13 March, Dr. Anna Storck presented: “Integral Education.
 Train the Trainer.”

 Anna is passionate about education, both learning and teaching and personally agrees with Aaron Sorokin and his statement that education is everything and that we don’t need little changes, we need gigantic revolutionary changes… That is her position, but she just haven’t figured out how to do it yet.
 So she decided to start with applying Integral Theory to Education.
 In this webinar Anna introduced her Integral Train the Trainer Program, which is about finding our own passion and mission as an educator, in order to create a unique personal learning style and about how to manage ourselves and our resources in the most optimal way, in order to make meaningful contact with the group and build the most favourable conditions for accelerated learning.
 We were talking about the best components of both conventional and alternative approaches to education which allow us to go into a fuller, wider, deeper, more transformative educational space, honouring each and yet transcending the limits of both.
-More information about the integral education and TIT Program you will find in our blogs as well.
-A printout is available for those of you who missed it or who want to watch it again.
-Please contact Anna.
+More information about the Integral Education and Train the Integral Trainer Program you will find in our blogs as well.

 - DONE!
 On 10 April, Marion Weber presented: “Shadow Work”.
 Shadows are unconscious parts within our personality.
 They play out and interact in most of our conversations and interactions.
 The more we become conscious about them and the more we release the hidden energy the more we communicate from a free place in us.
 In this webinar is given an explanation of shadows and how shadow work can be done to regain more energy and live more freely.
 More information about shadow work you can find in Marion’s post where she described what shadow work is all about.
 Enjoy!

 - 8 Mai, Mari Sawada: “Love your yoni.”